Astronomy is the study of the universe beyond the Earth’s atmosphere.

 Port Williams, NS

-The Mount Allison Gemini Observatory (MAGO) is a dual-dome astronomical observational observatory housing two identical 11" Schmidt-Cassegrain telescopes.
+The Mount Allison Gemini Observatory (MAGO) is a dual-dome astronomical observatory housing two identical 11" Schmidt-Cassegrain telescopes.
 It is used extensively by the physics department for hands-on astronomy classes, as well as being open to the public for special viewing nights and activities.
 Some of the celestial objects viewed through our telescopes include planets and moons of our solar system, nebulae, star clusters, and galaxies.